PyFstat/PyFstat/README.md

 `source $MYLALPATH/etc/lalsuite-user-env.sh`,
 then the ephemerides path should be automatically picked up from the `$LALPULSAR_DATADIR` environment variable.
+Similarly, if you have installed lalsuite from conda-forge, it should come with ephemerides included and properly set up.

 Alternatively, you can place a file
 `~/.pyfstat.conf` into your home directory which looks like